A recap of the final meeting of the semester

 Additionally, the ETC is phasing out Echo 360, a camera system that some professors use to record lectures, due to ongoing maintenance costs and the availability of other more convenient recording platforms, such as Microsoft Teams.

 Elections Board Confirmed

-An elections board is confirmed to oversee Fall Freshmen Elections and Special Elections.
+An elections board is confirmed to oversee fall Freshmen Elections and Special Elections.
 SG Vice President Imaan Razak will be the chair of the elections board, and SG Adviser Briana Lemos will select the student representative on the board based on nominations from different departments.

 Special Elections – which are elections aimed to fill vacancies in the Senate – will occur in the fall alongside Freshmen Elections.
 There are currently 24 vacant seats: six Engineering and Computer Science, two ATEC, one Interdisciplinary Studies, one A&H, six Freshmen, four Junior, two Senior and two Graduate.
-After Special Elections, vacancies still present in the Senate will open for at-large appointments, meaning that any student could run for appointment regardless of classification and school.
+After Special Elections, any remaining vacancies in the Senate will open for at-large appointments, meaning that any student could run for appointment regardless of classification and school.
 Furthermore, freshmen can run for either freshman seats or vacant seats in their respective schools and will be eligible for appointment if there are empty seats after elections.

 - Vishvak Bandi, Technology Chair, computer science junior

 - River Bluhm, Diversity, Equity and Belonging Chair, political science senior